Stape

 Also available in

-The Facebook conversion API is a powerful tool that allows you to track your website’s visitors and their activity on your site.
+The Facebook Conversions API is a powerful tool that allows you to track your website’s visitors and their activity on your site.
 This data can then be used to create custom audiences, test out different versions of ads, or even provide insights into who might be interested in the product.

-Some companies may receive a decent number of offline orders or leads.
+Companies may receive a decent number of offline orders or leads.
 For instance, purchases may be initiated online but completed in-store or through a call center.

 Another popular way of using webhooks is to track payments from PayPal or Stripe.
-If a purchase happened on PayPal or Stripe’s domain, you can’t access the user and product data, hence can’t send it to FB.
-The easiest way to track PayPal or Stripe transactions on FB is using webhooks.
+If a purchase happened on PayPal or Stripe’s domain, you can’t access the user and product data, hence you can’t send it to FB.
+The easiest way to track PayPal or Stripe transactions on Facebook is using webhooks.

 2. Copy the tagging server URL in the stape.io admin console.

-In my case, its:
+In our case, it's:

 Tagging_url https://ottpwgmj.eu.stape.io